hettlage/pytest-db-content/specs/index.rst

 testdb
 ++++++

 The testdb fixture opens the database connection and then uses automapping to create SQLAlchemy classes.
 These classes are then used to drop any existing table rows.
-All table rows are dropped again at the ebnd of the fixture.
+All table rows are dropped again at the end of the fixture.

 addrow
 ++++++